-At home, the sisters have no escape from one another.
+At home, everything is cramped.
 There are only three chairs at the table, and no extra rooms to hide away in.
-At nighttime, they must lay their bed rolls down close to one another.
+Come nighttime, they must lay their bed rolls down close to one another.

 Their father is up many times that night with a griping in his guts.